Have you ever wondered why Pop Rocks explode with that satisfying crackle in your mouth?

 The Science Behind the Crackle

 The key is timing and pressure.
-Think about it: the carbon dioxide needs to be trapped at a specific stage of the candy-making process.
+The carbon dioxide needs to be trapped at a specific stage of the candy-making process.
 If it’s added too early, the gas escapes.
-Too late, and the sugar is too hard to hold it.
+Because of that, too late, and the sugar is too hard to hold it.
 Get it just right, and you’ve got a candy that’s simultaneously crunchy and effervescent.

 The sugar crystals themselves are unusually large and irregular compared to regular candy.
 This gives them more surface area for the gas to cling to, making the popping effect more pronounced.